jobsort/jobsort/leetcode/sum-of-square-numbers.md

----
-name: "Sum of Square Numbers"
-title: "LeetCode Sum of Square Numbers Solution"
-description: "Solution for given a non-negative integer c, decide whether there're two integers a and b such that a2 + b2 = c."
-published: "2021-08-25 PDT"
-modified: "2021-08-25 PDT"
----

 # Sum of Square Numbers Problem & Solution

 Given a non-negative integer `c`, decide whether there're two integers `a` and `b` such that `a^2 + b^2 = c`.